tommybobberson/Obsidian-Vault/10 Atomic Notes/10 dummy variables.md

 A binary (0 or 1) variable that indicates whether something belongs to a group

 ## Overview
-Used in [[10 Grouped Regression]] to quantify the effect of subgroups.
+Used in [[10 Grouping data in regression]] to quantify the effect of subgroups.

 The variable, $X_{group}$
 Takes the value of 1 if it (is true that it) belongs to the group and 0 if not